dart-lang/site-www/src/_articles/libraries/serialization.md

 This article covered three solutions, recommending dartson as a starting point.
-To find more solutions, [search the Package site for serialization]({{site.pub}}/search?q=serialization).
+To find more solutions, [search the Pub site for serialization]({{site.pub}}/search?q=serialization).